YTYP UG

 Find out what to pack for university

 If you're moving into uni halls, you'll want your room to feel cosy and customised to your tastes.
-Get a few prints and posters for your wall.
+Get a few prints and posters for noticeboards on your wall (don't stick posters directly on walls).
 Print off photos of friends and family and make them into a collage in case you miss them.

 Protect your possessions